UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Methodology

 where $\mathcal{L}_{\text{conf}}$ and $\mathcal{L}_{\text{match}}$ are confidence-aware regression loss and matching loss, respectively, defined in MASt3R.

 Note that in the following, the visual projector, the MASt3R decoder, and the prediction heads are collectively referred to as the spatial decoder, as illustrated in Fig.~\ref{fig:distill}.

-\textbf{Semantic knowledge guiding} To enhance semantic understanding, we use the pretrained RADIOv2.5 as a teacher, guiding our encoder to learn spatial representations and produce outputs aligned with the teacher.
+\textbf{Semantic knowledge guiding} To enhance semantic understanding, we use the pretrained RADIOv2.5 as a teacher to guide our encoder.
 Given an input image, semantic tokens $\hat{\mathcal{Z}} \in \mathbb{R}^{N \times d}$ are extracted from the teacher and aligned with student tokens $\mathcal{Z}$ via a weighted sum of cosine distance and smooth $L_1$ losses.
 To improve robustness, the loss is computed over a randomly sampled subset $\mathcal{C}$ of tokens.
 The guiding loss is defined as:

-where $n = |\mathcal{C}|$ means the number of tokens.
+where $n = |\mathcal{C}|$ denotes the number of tokens.
 This alignment enforces consistency in both feature direction and magnitude.